Mined Semantic Analysis: A New Concept Space Model for Semantic Representation of Textual Data: Experiments and Results

-We can notice from the results in Tables 2 and Table 3 that measuring semantic relatedness is more difficult than measuring semantic similarity.
-This is clear from the drop in correlation scores of the relatedness only data set (\textit{WSR}) compared to the similarity only data sets (\textit{MC, RG, WSS}).
-This pattern is common among \textit{MSA} and all prior techniques which report on these data sets.
+We can notice from the results in Tables \ref{pearson_all} and Table \ref{spearman_all} that measuring semantic relatedness is more difficult than measuring semantic similarity.
+This is clear from the drop in correlation scores of the relatedness only dataset (\textit{WSR}) compared to the similarity only datasets (\textit{MC, RG, WSS}).
+This pattern is common among \textit{MSA} and all prior techniques which report on these datasets.